A Catholic history of speaking in tongues from the first Pentecost until the rule of Pope Benedict the XIV, 1748 AD

 The doctrine of tongues from the first to third-century

-The first Pentecost happened somewhere between 29 and 33 A.D., depending on which tradition one chooses to date the crucifixion.
+The first Pentecost happened somewhere between 29 and 33 AD, depending on which tradition one chooses to date the crucifixion.
 The event was listed close to the start of an account written by the physician turned writer, Luke.
 A work which is universally addressed today as the Book of Acts.
 The Pentecost narrative is very brief.
 As already mentioned in the Introduction, the English version of this text describing the Pentecost miracle contains approximately 206 words.
 Perhaps 800 if one includes Peter’s sermon.
-206 words that have echoed throughout history and has inspired hundreds of millions to ponder and often replicate in their own lives.
+Two hundred six words that have echoed throughout history and has inspired hundreds of millions to ponder and often replicate in their own lives.

 The golden age of the christian doctrine of tongues: the fourth-century

-The fourth-century began to unfold greater details on speaking in tongues.
+The fourth-century began to unfold more critical details on speaking in tongues.
 Cyril of Jerusalem wrote that Peter and Andrew spoke miraculously in Persian or Median at Pentecost and the other Apostles were imbued with the knowledge of all languages.
 The founder of the Egyptian Cenobite movement, Pachomius, a native Coptic speaker, was miraculously granted the ability to speak in Latin.

 The doctrine of tongues divided into five streams in the fourth-century.

-- The first interpretation was the speaking in Hebrew and the audience heard in their own language.
+- The first interpretation was the speaking in Hebrew, and the audience heard in their own language.